Pooravop/Masked-Gender-Classifier/README.md

 - TrainedModel.ipynb is the interface notebook I have created to easily use the model.<br>
 - **TO USE :** in the predict function in TrainedModel.ipynb, pass the name of the input image saved in samples folder.<br>It will display the image with TEXT: MALE/FEMALE etched on it.
 - There are 14 images already saved in the form of 1.jpg, 2.jpg, ... in the samples folder.
+- app.py contains the gradio frontend for the model, Use it with input image of your choice, or use the ones provided in samples folder.

 ## DATASET
 Found the dataset on kaggle -